Q2)

 sensual or sexual fantasies, arousal, and orgasm to temporarily

-self-medi-cate against
+self-medicate against

-inner pain.
 It may cause

 injury to one's self (physical abuse) or to a